catalinpit/directus-remote-schema/README.md

 ### (Optional) Use Temporary Token (JWT)

 A `Temporary Token` is returned by the login endpoint/mutation and has a short expiration time.
 Since it has a short expiration time, you need to get a new token every once in a while.
-As a result, it’s more challenging to use a temporary token because you will need to update the remote schema with the new token each time.
+As a result, it’s more challenging to use a temporary token because you will need to update the Remote Schema with the new token each time.

 Check the [documentation](https://docs.directus.io/reference/authentication/) for more information.